 How machine learning helps fraud detection

 This data is then used to “teach” the machine learning program how to predict whether a certain client or transaction is fraudulent or not.
-For this to be successful, it’s good to have as much data as possible with fraud patterns so that it gives the algorithm a lot of examples to learn from.
-Once the algorithm is trained, the program becomes specific to the business, and can be considered ready to use in a bank’s fraud management framework.
+For this fraud detection system to be successful, it’s good to have as much data as possible with fraud patterns so that it gives the algorithm a lot of examples to learn from.
+Once the machine learning algorithm is trained, the program becomes specific to the business, and can be considered ready to use in a bank’s fraud management framework.

 The algorithm needs to be updated from time to time, of course, as it is not infallible.
 But it certainly offers several benefits as a fraud detection solution.